kocasp/opentelemedicine/README.md

 Please create Pull Requests to the master branch directly

 ### Deployment
-Development branch is available under develop.wolontariatmedyczny.pl
+Development branch is available under develop.OpenTelemedicine.com
 Production deployment is triggered automatically after merge to master

 __currently on both environments manual trigger of `rails db:migrate` is required__